Flensmann/Flensmann/README.md

 - 👋 Hi, I’m @Flensmann
-- 👀 I’m interested in Ethereum, DeFi and FNTs
+- 👀 I’m interested in Ethereum, DeFi and NFTs
 - 🌱 I’m currently learning Python and Github
 - 💞️ I’m looking to collaborate on generative art NFTs